datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/cage-management/deploy-cage.md

 # Deploy Cage

-A cage is a confidential computing environment containing the algorithm and datavillage utilies that make the collaboration space secured and easy to use.
+A cage is a confidential computing environment containing the algorithm and datavillage utilities that make the collaboration space secured and easy to use.
 <br />**If the cage isn't deployed, it is not possible to configure the secrets and collaborator's server/data source.**

 ## Deployment Process

 When you trigger the first deployment, the system initiates the creation of the cage.
 During its lifecycle, the cage can be in one of several states, each indicating a different stage of the deployment process.
 When you deploy a cage that it is already deployed it will deploy the new version of the cage with zero down time.
-Which means that the previous cage will stop only when the new one will be runing.
+Which means that the previous cage will stop only when the new one will be running.

 ## Status Explanations